Reko Diq Mining Company Signs MoU With THF - UrduPoint

-Reko Diq Mining Company (RDMC), a subsidiary of Barrick Gold Corporation on Tuesday signed a memorandum of understanding (MoU) with The Hunar Foundation (THF) in Quetta signaling the start of RDMCs first CSR initiative in vocational training and capacity building for local youth in Chagai, its district of operation
+Reko Diq Mining Company (RDMC), a subsidiary of Barrick Gold Corporation here on Tuesday signed a MoU with The Hunar Foundation (THF) signaling the start of RDMCs first CSR initiative in vocational training and capacity building for local youth in Chagai, its district of operation

-According to press release issued here, The Hunar Foundation is a non-profit organization established in 2008 to empower and enable the marginalized youth of Pakistan with vocational and technical skills.
+The THF is a non-profit organization established in 2008 to empower and enable the marginalized youth of Pakistan with vocational and technical skills.

 This partnership between RDMC and THF intends to pave the way for a vocational training and capacity-building project that will facilitate income generation and enterprise amongst local youth.